ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 Most of our questions involve summarizing data, and perhaps summarizing over groups.
 We can summarize data using the `summarize()` function and group data using `group_by()`.

 Let's find the average flipper length.
+Table 1 shows the overall flipper length average, while Table 2 shows the average flipper length in the Gentoo species, and Table 3 represents average flipper length across the 3 species individually.
+This data shows that the Gentoo penguins had the largest average flipper length.
+These tables were created using the `summarize()` and `group_by()` functions.

 ::: {.cell}